fairhopeweb/xero-layan-git/README.md

 # Requirement for *Other* Arch KDE Distros ...

 First off, note that if you want to use on other Arch based distros with KDE than **XeroLinux** you will need to add my repo since most of the packages are only available there.
-(This does not apply to Debian or Fedora).
+(This does not apply to XeroLinux as repo already there).

 Open the file `/etc/pacman.conf` and add my repo at the bottom of the file :
 ```